IddoSadeh/FORM24/README.md

 # FORM24

-A device for IMU-based motion tracking and analysis using ESP32 microcontrollers.
+A device for IMU-based swimming stroke rate analysis using ESP32 microcontrollers.

 ## Overview

-FORM24 is a system that captures, processes, and analyzes motion data using ESP32 microcontrollers and IMU sensors.
+This system captures, processes, and analyzes motion data using ESP32 microcontrollers and IMU sensors.
 This repository contains the core codebase for operating the FORM24 device.

 > **Note:** For experimental and prototype code, please see the [archive documentation](archive/README.md).

 ## Core Components

-The FORM24 system consists of three main components:
+The system consists of three main components:

 1. **Firmware** - [`core/imuLoggerAndTransfer.ino`](core/imuLoggerAndTransfer.ino)
    * ESP32 firmware for data collection and transmission